Pilot of the National Clinical Trials Governance Framework

 To support the delivery of high-quality clinical trial services the Australian Commission on Safety and Quality in Health Care (the Commission) developed the National Clinical Trials Governance Framework (Governance Framework) on behalf of all jurisdictions in collaboration with the Australian Government Department of Health.
 The pilot implementation of the Governance Framework was conducted from 1 September 2020 - March 2021.

 The Pilot implementation of the Governance Framework is now closed, however you may continue to use the Clinical Trials Portal.

 The Commission is currently collating all data and information gathered through the pilot.
-Consolidated findings will assist in the refinement of the Governance Framework and supporting resources ahead of implementation from January 2022.
+Consolidated findings will assist in the refinement of the Governance Framework and supporting resources.

 The Clinical Trials Portal